 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-An effective whole school approach to online safety empowers our school to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
-The scheme that is delivered to the children at Owston Park is Gooseberry Planet.
-This is taught on a fortnightly basis to every child in school.
+An effective whole school approach to online safety empowers our school to protect and educate pupils, parents/carers, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+The Esafety curriculum that is delivered to the children at Owston Park is Gooseberry Planet.
+This is taught to every child in school on a three week rolling programme alongside PSHE and Life Skills.

-The school's aims for e-safety are to ensure:
+The school's aims for E-safety are to ensure:

-- All pupils can recognise dangers while online, including sexual harassment, in a range of contexts. - All pupils know how to keep themselves safe while online. - All pupils know who to talk to if they are uncomfortable or concerned about something online. - All pupils become responsible online citizens, who are respectful online.
+- All pupils can recognise dangers while online, in a range of contexts. - All pupils know how to keep themselves safe while online. - All pupils know who to talk to if they are uncomfortable or concerned about something online. - All pupils become responsible online citizens, who are respectful online.